geoserver/geoserver/doc/en/user/source/data/webadmin/layergroups.rst

 Root Layer in Capabilities
 --------------------------
+Capabilities documents in GeoServer always have a top level (root) Layer element that works as a container of all the available layers and groups.

-When a layer group is the only top level element in the Capabilities document, it is possible to remove the Root Layer that contains it, and return a hierarchy where the layer group is the root layer instead.
+When a layer group is the only top level element in the Capabilities document, it is possible to remove this root Layer and return a hierarchy where the layer group is the root instead.

 To enable this functionality, choose the **No** option from the Root Layer in Capabilities section.

 By default this behaviour is inherited from the global WMS service settings (**WMS Global Settings** option).
 Finally, it is possible to override the service settings and force a **Yes** to always include the GeoServer root element.